CalebHeydon/OOGL/README.md

-# An OOGL fork that removes libjpeg and links as a shared library
+# An OOGL fork that allows for usage using existing OpenGL contexts

 OOGL (Object-oriented OpenGL) is a C++ library that wraps the functionality of the OpenGL API in a more object-oriented package.
 It additionally includes various classes and functions for 3D math, loading models and textures and creating a window and OpenGL context.